Skip to main content

 Your PR plan and strategy will help you navigate and prioritize every day’s demand.
 With established goals, you can follow the best tactics to create an impact.
 While every brand is different, we’ll go through the fundamental parts you need to be able to develop a strategy and plan around it using our PR tools and strategies.

 Whether you call it an analysis or an assessment, this is the foundation of any future decisions you make.
-This is where PR teams and public relations strategic planning can – and should – be working with other stakeholders like Marketing, Product, Commercial, and Customer Support to get a complete overview of the business situation, and the markets or environments thin at you’re operating in.
+This is where PR teams and public relations strategic planning can – and should – work with stakeholders like marketing, product, commercial, and customer support to get a complete overview of the business situation and the markets or environments in which you operate.
 Your financial situation, business goals, corporate image, product plans, and competitors are just some examples of information you should have in your situation analysis that will inform your PR strategy and goals.

 Also, keep an eye on the big picture.
 Consider these questions when doing public relations strategic planning: